YashashGaurav/samirangode.github.io/about.markdown

 permalink: /about/
 #image: /assets/images/wp2284543.jpg
 ---
 Hi!
 I am a graduate student at Carnegie Mellon University in the Mechanical Engineering Department, majoring in Robotics.
+I am fortunate to be a part of the [Robot Perception Lab](https://rpl.ri.cmu.edu/), where I get to work on Object SLAM.
 Before this I was an intern at the Data Science team at [Jupiter](https://jupiter.money/), a neobank for millenials, from July 2020 to December 2020.
 I worked on FAQ search using NLP and was responsible for setting up user behaviour analytics using Segment and Amplitude.
 I was a Project Assistant at IISc working on project [EqWATER](https://imprint-india.org/intelligent-water-supply-network-monitoring-and-control-for-equitable-distribution-of-water-within-a-mega-city-eqwater) from July 2019 to July 2020.
 My work involved detecting leaks in a cyber-physical water distribution system which would be applied to the Bangalore water supply.
 Before that, I was an Area Manager Intern at Amazon for about 6 months from Jan 2019 to Jun 2019.
 I have spent the summer after my junior year at TIFR, working on Image Processing and the summer after my sophomore year at Putzmeister, working on Robotics.